 As Hirsch relates, bartenders have been bestowing memorable names upon their concoctions for centuries, like the mimbo, stone-fence, sangaree, cherry bounce, and flip.
-She calls the flip (pictured above, with recipe following) the gimlet or Cosmo of its day: an inescapable fixture on every 18th-century bar menu.
+She calls the ale flip the gimlet or Cosmo of its day: an inescapable fixture on every 18th-century bar menu.

 You don’t have to go whole hog with the ingredient pairings as I did, but look for a malty dark beer like a porter, an oatmeal stout, a traditional British brown ale, or even a doppelbock to go with the spicy molasses notes of the rum.

-- 1 tablespoon molasses
+- 2 tablespoons molasses

-- 1 large egg
+- 2 large eggs

 - freshly grated nutmeg for garnish

-Warm the beer in a small saucepan over low heat just until it begins to froth and steam; don't let it come to a boil.
+- Warm the beer in a small saucepan over low heat just until it begins to froth and steam; don't let it come to a boil.

-Grate fresh nutmeg over the flip and serve immediately.
+- Grate fresh nutmeg over the flip and serve immediately.